Speaker Presentation Details

 Conference Presenters for Feb.
 2022

-On this page you will find all the presenter's biographies, titles, and synopsis.
-After the Keynote speakers, they are listed alphabetically by last name.
+On this page you will find all the details of each presenter's biography, along with the titles, synopsis, and objectives for each presentation.
+Keynote speakers are listed first.

 Keynote Dr. Melanie Noel